How to Remove a Mantis Shrimp From a Saltwater Aquarium

 Written by Katherine Barrington

-Mantis shrimp are one of the most dreaded marine pests to encounter in your aquarium.
-This article will outline what these animals are, why they are dangerous, and methods on how to remove them from your tank.
+Mantis shrimp are one of the most dreaded marine pests you are likely to encounter in your saltwater aquarium.
+Not only do these crustaceans feed on saltwater aquarium inhabitants, but they can also break glass and damage live rock.
+This article will provide you with basic information about what these animals are, why they are dangerous, and methods on how to remove them from your tank.

 Overview of Mantis Shrimp

-Mantis shrimp are not really a shrimp at all, but are really a crustacean.
-They are fierce predators of the marine world due to their ability to spear and smash their prey with powerful claws.
-Mantis shrimp may vary in color from dull browns to bright neon colored bodies.
-Their full-grown adult size ranges from about 30 cm to 38 cm.
-They either live in rock crevices, coral, or make burrows in the substrate (where they plug the entrance with a rock or shell).
+Though their name suggests otherwise, mantis shrimp are actually a type of crustacean.
+These animals belong to the order Stomatopoda and they can be found in a variety of tropical and sub-tropical marine habitats around the world.
+Mants shrimp are fierce predators of the marine world due to their ability to spear and smash their prey with powerful claws.
+Mantis shrimp may vary in color from dull browns to bright neon colored bodies – some specimens exhibit a number of different colors.
+Their full-grown adult size ranges from about 30 cm to 38 cm, though the largest caught specimen was 46 cm (18 in) long.
+These crustaceans either live in rock crevices, coral, or make burrows in the substrate (where they plug the entrance with a rock or shell).

 Mantis shrimp require removal from your tank because: